capillariesio/capillaries/doc/scriptconfig.md

 [Node](glossary.md#script-node) description

 ### rerun_policy
-- rerun: let the daemon (same instance or another) execute this batch again (default)
+- rerun: let the daemon (same instance or another) execute this batch again (default); please note that batch clean-up requires full table data traversal (not just batch rows), so if your node creates a table with, say a million data rows consider "fail" rerun policy for such node and manually re-running runs instead
 - fail: give up and mark this node as failed

 With policy set to "rerun", batch re-run happens automatically when the binary handling the message loses connection to the message broker after a message is consumed, but before it is acknowledged.
 In such a case, the message broker re-routes the message again, and it ends up being consumed by another (or by the same) message handler binary.
 In this scenario, the handler that handles the re-routed message needs to make sure that there are no leftovers of the first message handler activity in [data tables](glossary.md#data-table) and [index tables](glossary.md#index-table).